ipspace/netlab/docs/dev/config/initial.md

 * It skips the current device or devices that don't have IPv4 address family configured
 * For all other devices, it takes the loopback IPv4 address or the IPv4 address of the first interface and configures that as the static DNS entry.

 If your device supports multiple IP addresses associated with a single hostname, use this template (Cisco IOS).
-Take the template as-is and don't try to optimize it... it's been hard enough to make it work with Jinja2 whitespace rules ;)
+Take the template as-is, and don't try to optimize it... it's been hard enough to make it work with Jinja2 whitespace rules ;)

 ```
 {% for k,v in hostvars.items() if k != inventory_hostname and v.af.ipv4|default(False) %}